Buddhism in Japan: Artistic motifs

 The artistic inspiration from Greek floral scrolls is found quite literally in the decoration of Japanese roof tiles, one of the only remaining element of wooden architecture throughout centuries.
 The clearest ones are from the 7th century Nara temple building tiles, some of them exactly depicting vines and grapes.
 These motifs have evolved towards more symbolic representations, but essentially remain to this day in many Japanese traditional buildings.

-Architecture and Temples
+Architecture and temples

 Soga no Umako built Hōkō-ji, the first temple in Japan, between 588 and 596.
 It was later renamed as Asuka-dera for Asuka, the name of the capital where it was located.
 Unlike early Shinto shrines, early Buddhist temples were highly ornamental and strictly symmetrical.
 The early Heian period (9th–10th century) saw an evolution of style based on the mikkyō sects Tendai and Shingon Buddhism.
 The Daibutsuyō style and the Zenshūyō style emerged in the late 12th or early 13th century.

-Buddhist holidays
+Holidays

 The following Japanese Buddhist holidays are celebrated by most, if not all, major Buddhist traditions: